Self employed maternity pay: Maternity Allowance guide

 Are you eligible for Maternity Allowance if you're self-employed?

 Yes, most self-employed people can get Maternity Allowance.
-To qualify, you must:
+You'll need to meet three main requirements to qualify.

-• Meet timing requirements: Work self-employed for at least 26 weeks in the 66 weeks before your due date
+- work self-employed for at least 26 weeks: this must be within the 66 weeks before your due date

-You can check if you're entitled to Maternity Allowance using HMRC's useful tool.
+You can check if you're entitled to Maternity Allowance using HMRC's tool.

 How much is Maternity Allowance for the self-employed?